LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     The cutoff occurs at approximately sput\_chem\_cutoff\_alpha and the width is determined by sput\_chem\_cutoff\_beta (the larger the value, the narrower the width over which the transition from 0 to 1 occurs).
     For model 0, sput\_frc is a multiplier to the empirical formula, while for model 1, sput\_frc is the constant chemical sputtering yield.
     Sput\_frc is superseded by the chem\_sput array from b2.neutrals.namelist if the latter is used.
-    For neutrals species, we add a factor of α\*na\*vbar to the particle flux to the plate (used to compute chemical and RES sputtering), where vbar is the average neutral particle speed.
+    For neutrals species, we add a factor of :math:`\alpha`\*na\*vbar to the particle flux to the plate (used to compute chemical and RES sputtering), where vbar is the average neutral particle speed.
     Sput\_phys turns on physical sputtering when sput\_phys.gt.0.0 and contains a (real) multiplier for the physical sputtering rate looked up in the TRIM tables.
 It is superseded by the phys\_sput array in b2.neutrals.parameters if the latter is used. sput\_phys\_col indicates which column to use in the TRIM table; the default (3) corresponds to 30 degrees incidence.
 The columns are for